saveside/nothing-ui-newtab/README.md

 #### Firefox extension

 There are multiple ways to use this as a Firefox extension.
 The first and easiest method is to host this website on a hosting provider and use [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override) to set it as your new tab page.
 My preferred method is to use this as docker/podman image and start with systemd or add it to init script or something to start when system boots automatically.
-My preferred method is to use this as a Docker/Podman image and configure it to start automatically with systemd or by adding it to an init script, so it runs at system boot.

 > [!TIP]
 > When using New Tab Override extension make sure you check `Set focus to the web page instead of the address bar` option